 Enrollment, Persistence, and Graduation

 AIR calculates official registered enrollment for each semester/term in the academic year.
-Enrollment data for 2012-13 can be found at the links below, including full-time/part-time status, year in school (calculated by completed credits), gender, and total student FTE.
-Also available for viewing are the fall semester enrollments for all Iowa and Minnesota colleges and universities.
+Current enrollment data can be found at the links below, including full-time/part-time status, year in school (calculated by completed credits), gender, and total student FTE.
+Also available for viewing are the fall semester enrollments for all Iowa colleges and universities (when available).

-- Fall Enrollment Comparison 2009-2013 (including the above criteria as well as race/ethnicity, first-year and transfer cohorts, and ACT/SAT means)
+(including the above criteria as well as race/ethnicity, first-year and transfer cohorts)

 A “first-year cohort” is defined as all full-time, first-time degree/certificate-seeking undergraduate students entering the institution during the fall term.
 Luther, like all institutions, uses the first-year cohort student count as the basis for calculating persistence and graduation rates reported to the National Center for Education Statistics (NCES).